RIB Charter in the Solent: Frequently asked questions

 No – our RIB’s are not allowed to go shallower than 2.0m.
 Charterers and skippers are asked to employ a minimum 1.0m safety margin when calculating safe water depth for normal operations.
 You are therefore to operate the vessel with no less than 3.0m (10 feet) of water, when motoring.
 The depth alarm on board will remind you at 2.0m when you must return to deeper water.

-If you pick up a mooring buoy in Newtown Creek you may be paid a visit by the National Trust who maintain the buoys and look after the area.
+If you pick up a mooring buoy in Newtown Creek, you may be paid a visit by the National Trust, who maintain the buoys and look after the area.
 If you are not National Trust members they ask for a small donation to help them to maintain the mooring field.

 Weather - what happens if the weather on the day is bad?